webdev163/rsschool-cv/cv.md

 ## Summary

-Beginner Frontend developer, 33 years old, 1 year of selfeducating experience, no commercial experience.
+Junior Frontend developer, 33 years old, 1 year of selfeducating experience, no commercial experience.
 My aim is to get comprehensive knowledge in frontend and to find people with the same ambitions.
 I'am also interested in career growth in this particular area.
 My main strengths are:
 - fast learning
 - curiosity
 - self control